Chart Color Schemes

 Craigieburn - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Craigieburn - North's population was approximately 12,882 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 573 people since the 2021 Census, which recorded a population of 12,309.
-The growth is inferred from ABS estimates of 12,882 in June 2024 and two validated new addresses added after the Census date.
-This results in a density ratio of 964 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Over the past decade, Craigieburn - North has shown resilient growth with an average annual increase of 1.7%, exceeding the national average.
-Overseas migration drove population growth, contributing approximately 64.4% of overall gains during recent periods.
+Craigieburn - North's population, as of November 2025, is approximately 12,882 people.
+This figure represents an increase from the 2021 Census count of 12,309 people, a rise of 573 individuals or about 4.7%.
+The change was inferred using the Australian Bureau of Statistics' estimated resident population of 12,882 as of June 2024 and an additional two validated new addresses since the Census date.
+This results in a population density ratio of approximately 964 persons per square kilometer, which is relatively consistent with averages seen across other locations assessed by AreaSearch.
+Over the past decade, Craigieburn - North has exhibited resilient growth patterns with a compound annual growth rate of about 1.7%, outperforming the national average.
+Overseas migration contributed roughly 64.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data, it employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the Victorian State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population growth is projected to be exceptional, placing Craigieburn - North in the top 10% of national areas.
-By 2041, the area is expected to have expanded by 7,052 persons, marking a total increase of 54.7% over the 17-year period, based on the latest population numbers.
+Future population dynamics predict exceptional growth, placing Craigieburn - North in the top 10 percent of national areas, with an expected expansion of approximately 7,052 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of about 54.7% over the 17-year period.

 Frequently Asked Questions - Population